daniel-molina/visualequation/doc/UI.md

 Select last 1-ulevel usubeq of selection, if it exists and is selectable.
 Do not change dir unless required by a PVOID.

-#### Select closest mates (C-LEFT/C-RIGHT)
+#### Select mate to the left/right (S-TAB/TAB)
 These key bindings are used to navigate between mates.

 > **Notes**:
->*  CONTROL is preferred for "word movements" instead of ALT in basic
->   operations because they are commonly used by desktop applications with that
->   meaning.
+>*  TAB is used for mate operations (select and transpose).
 >
->*  The behavior does more honor to gedit and equivalent readline key
->   combination than to kwrite (considering that mates are words) because
->   final selection shares orientation with the key.
+>*  In graphical text editors, CONTROL is preferred for word displacements
+>   and ALT for word transpositions.
 >
->*  On the contrary, advanced movements will consider that mates are characters
->   and their supeqs are words.
+>*  The behavior does more honor to kwrite than to equivalent readline or gedit
+>   keybindings (considering that mates are words) because final selection does
+>   not set orientation depending on the key.
+The reasoning is that it was
+>   decided that operations will not change direction unless strictly needed,
+>   it is explicitly requested (*Change dir*) or by use of the basic selection
+>   commands (LEFT/RIGHT).

-When using C-LEFT/C-RIGHT:
+When using S-TAB/TAB:
 *   The mate to the left/right of selection is selected without changing dir.
     Marginal case: If selection is the first/last mate, choose the last/first mate.